isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Mexican Tarragon.md

 <section>
   <h4>Sun and soil needs:</h4>
-		 <p> This plant thrives in <a href="/plant-index/horticulture-techniques/gauging-light/">6 or more hours of direct sunlight, or 6-8 hours of indirect sunlight</a>.
-Plants do best in <a href="/plant-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 15cm deep, making them suitable for <a href="/plant-index/horticulture-techniques/planting-in-containers/">container gardening</a>.
-These plants are vulnerable to <a href="/plant-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/plant-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
+		 <p> This plant thrives in <a href="/plant-index/horticulture-techniques/gauging-light/">6 or more hours of direct sunlight, or 6-8 hours of indirect sunlight</a>.</p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 15cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.These plants are vulnerable to <a href="/plant-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/plant-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>